georgringer/news/Documentation/Index.rst

 This extension implements a versatile news system based on Extbase & Fluid and uses the latest technologies provided by TYPO3 CMS.

-It includes these features:

-*  Support for editors and authors by

-   *  well-structured plugins with good preview functionality
-   *  a backend module with filter & search
-   *  frontend template variant based on Twitter Bootstrap v5.

-*  Use of as many elements from the system core as possible, e.g. FAL and system categories.
-*  Built-in support for content elements.
-*  Support for Open Graph and social platforms in the default template.
-*  Complete and comprehensive documentation.

 ----

 .. container:: row m-0 p-0